 Without access to this part of your mind during a session, the hypnotherapist will be unable to break the smoking habit, leaving you saying “I told you so” unfairly.

 Remember, the habit of smoking is technically an addiction.
 Your body is addicted as is your mind.
-At this point you may have tried the nicotine gum, patches or even quitting cold turkey.
+At this point, you may have tried the nicotine gum, patches or even quitting cold turkey.

 The problem is that none of those remedies help with the mental and emotional aspects of quitting smoking.

-This is why curing the addiction from the brain makes the most sense.
+This is why curing the addiction of the brain makes the most sense.
 If your brain does not feel the need for a cigarette, and you're eating healthy and taking care of your body otherwise, the mental part is taken care of as well as the physical part.